zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

 We rebased and enabled DeepSpeed with the newest Megatron for long sequence support.
 This folder contains examples that demonstrate how to use new Megatron-DeepSpeed's sequence parallelism.

 ## Rebasing Efforts/Achievements
-- Enabled Megatron-LM's sequence parallel
+- Enabled Megatron-LM's sequence parallel.
-- Enabled rotary positional embedding
+- Enabled rotary positional embedding.
-- Enabled FlashAttention v1 and v2
+- Enabled FlashAttention v1 and v2.
 - Fixed the conflicts related to activation checkpointing when DeepSpeed was used with the newest Megatron-LM since NVIDIA introduced some new fine-grained partial checkpointing techniques.
-DeepSpeed was not compatible with that
+DeepSpeed was not compatible with that.
-- Major refactor to DeepSpeed pipeline parallelism implementation for GPT model in order to work with newest Megatron-LM
+- Major refactor to DeepSpeed pipeline parallelism implementation for GPT model in order to work with newest Megatron-LM.
-- Fixed model checkpoint save/load when DeepSpeed was used with the newest Megatron-LM
+- Fixed model checkpoint save/load when DeepSpeed was used with the newest Megatron-LM.
-- First generated attention mask on CPU memory and then moved it into GPU memory to avoid out of memory error when large sequence length
+- First generated attention mask on CPU memory and then moved it into GPU memory to avoid out of memory error when large sequence length.
-- Split weights of position encoding across all GPUs when enabling sequence parallel
+- Split weights of position encoding across all GPUs when enabling sequence parallel.
-- Fully verified the performance and correctness of GPT pretraining after rebasing
+- Fully verified the performance and correctness of GPT pretraining after rebasing.

 ## Setting Up the Virtual Environment